 Sepsis can rage in response to incidents as seemingly benign as a playground scrape or a nicked cuticle from the beauty parlor.

-Sepsis has been named as the expensive in-patient cost in American hospitals in 2011 at over $20 billion each year.
+Sepsis has been named as the most expensive in-patient cost in American hospitals in 2014 at nearly $24 billion each year.
 Forty percent of patients diagnosed with severe sepsis do not survive.
 Until a cure for sepsis is found, early detection is the surest hope for survival.
 Up to 50% of survivors suffer from post-sepsis syndrome.